ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/helloworld-app-deploy.md

 This creates an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to enable network connections from outside of the cluster.

-Note: Because we are specifying `http`, this ingress controller will expose port 80, and will redirect connections to port 4567 of the named service.
+Note: Because we are specifying `http`, and we have a `tls` section, this ingress controller will expose port 443, and will redirect connections to port 4567 of the named service.

 ```Yaml
 apiVersion: extensions/v1beta1